 - A. The best plan for you is the one that limits your financial responsibility and helps manage your risk.
-Determining the right balance is up to you. - If you prefer to pay more up front and so you have no surprises, consider a Gold or Platinum plan. - If you are looking for the least expensive premium and understand the risks of potentially having to pay health care bills during the year, consider a Bronze or Silver plan.

-After you figure out which metal tier is right for you, make sure you have access to any doctors, specialists, hospitals and other providers you need.

-- · Look up any of your existing doctors and find out which hospital systems they work with. - All things equal, if you find more than one plan as a possible option, look for extra perks like fitness rewards, discount programs and free telemedicine.
+Determining the right balance is up to you. - If you prefer to pay more up front and so you have no surprises, a Gold or Platinum plan may be a good option, if available in your area. - If you are looking for the least expensive premium and understand the risks of potentially having to pay health care bills during the year, a Bronze or Silver plan may be a good choice, if available in your area. - Make sure the doctors, specialists, hospitals and other providers you need are in the network. - Look up any of your existing doctors and find out which hospital systems they work with. - All things being equal, if you find more than one plan as a possible option, look for extra perks like fitness rewards, discount programs, prescription mail order and free telemedicine.